christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 3. Decide if unknown file types should be processed
 4. Monitor progress in the notification area

-### NEW: Dry Run Mode
-To analyze files without modifying them:
-1. Choose "Dry Run" from the sidebar or command palette
-2. Select a file or glob pattern
-3. View detailed statistics about what would be removed
-4. Make informed decisions before actual comment removal

 ## Command-Line Usage

 The extension includes a standalone Python script that can be used directly: